dzikoysk/reposilite/reposilite-site/data/guides/developers/endpoints.md

             "deprecated": false,
             "allowEmptyValue": false,
             "schema": {
-              "type": "string",
+              "type": "string"
-              "format": ""
             }
           },
           {
-            "name": "*",
+            "name": "gav",
             "in": "path",
             "description": "Artifact path qualifier",
             "required": true,
             "deprecated": false,
             "allowEmptyValue": true,
             "schema": {
-              "type": "string",
+              "type": "string"
-              "format": ""
             }
           }
         ],
-        "requestBody": {
-          "content": {},
-          "required": false
-        },
         "responses": {
           "200": {
             "description": "Input stream of requested file",
+            "content": {
-            "content": {}
+              "multipart/form-data": {}
+            }
           },
           "404": {
-            "description": "Returns 404 (for Maven) with frontend (for user) as a response if requested resource is not located in the current repository", "content": {}
+            "description": "Returns 404 (for Maven) with frontend (for user) as a response if requested resource is not located in the current repository"
           }
         },
         "deprecated": false,